-As of March 31, 2006, there was \$4.0 million of total unrecognized compensation cost related to stock option grants.
-The Company expects approximately \$1.6 million of this cost to be recognized in 2006, \$0.8 million in 2007, and \$160,000 per year from 2008 to 2017.
+As of June 30, 2006, there was \$3.3 million of total unrecognized compensation cost related to stock option grants.
+The Company expects approximately \$1.6 million of compensation cost to be recognized in 2006, \$0.8 million in 2007, and \$160,000 per year from 2008 to 2017.

 In 2005, shareholders approved the Albany International 2005 Incentive Plan.
 The plan provides key members of management with incentive compensation based on achieving certain performance targets.
-The incentive compensation award is paid out over three years, partly in cash and partly in shares.
+The incentive compensation award is paid out over three years, partly in cash and partly in shares of Class A Common Stock.
+In March 2006, cash payments totaling \$1.2 million were made under this plan.
 Shares that are expected to be paid out are included in the calculation of diluted earnings per share.
+If a person terminates employment prior to the award becoming fully vested, the person will forfeit a portion of the incentive compensation award.
+In accordance with FASB Interpretation No. 28, "Accounting for Stock Appreciation Rights and Other Variable Stock Option or Award Plans", expense associated with this plan is recognized over the vesting period which includes the year for which performance targets are measured and the two subsequent years.